igniterealtime/Smack/documentation/developer/stanzas.md

 }
 ```

-Sometimes certain PacketExtension's are only found in one stanza type, in that case, specify the parameter type.
+Sometimes certain ExtensionElement's are only found in one stanza type, in that case, specify the parameter type.
 For example `public static CarbonExtension getFrom(Message)`.